Dipti-gogoi/NodeAssignment/README.md

  # A simple REST API using Node.js with Express and Cloud Firestore

 ## Overview
 This project is a simple REST API built using Node.js with Express for backend development.
 It provides endpoints for managing users, expenses, and income, using Firebase cloud firestore as the database.
+This project is hosted online at Heroku - https://noderest-api-d49dbd946421.herokuapp.com/

 ## Features